calvinmetcalf/coshp/readme.md

 # cloud optimized shapefile

-A library to optimize shapefiles to the cloud and then query them remotely via HTTP.
+A library to optimize shapefiles to the cloud and then query them remotely via HTTP, like how cloud optimized geotiffs allow this for imagery.
 Provides tools to generate `.qix` geoindex files, sort shapefies geographically based on their order in the `.qix` file, and query shapefiles remotely by bounding box.
 Based on the idea from [Paul Ramsey](http://blog.cleverelephant.ca/2022/04/coshp.html).

 ## API